Concurrent release pipelines in Team Foundation Server

 One free concurrent pipeline is included with every collection in a Team Foundation server.
 Every Visual Studio Enterprise subscriber in a Team Foundation server contributes one additional concurrent pipeline.
 You can buy additional private pipelines from the Visual Studio Marketplace.

-Do I need concurrent pipelines in TFS 2015 or TFS 2013?
+Do I need concurrent pipelines in TFS 2015?
 Short answer: no. More details

 How a concurrent pipeline is consumed